-The editors of Town Planning Review have selected ‘The planned ‘city-region’ in the New Urban Agenda: an appropriate framing for urban food security?’ by Jane Battersby and Vanessa Watson as the Featured Article for Town Planning Review 90.5.
+The editors of Town Planning Review have selected ‘Rainbow diaspora: the emerging renaissance of gay neighbourhoods’ by Alex Bitterman as the Featured Article for Town Planning Review 91.2.
 The paper will be free to access for a limited time here.
 Also read a related Viewpoint in Town Planning Review 90.3, ‘Effects of gentrification and real-estate market … Continue reading

 Middle-Class Life in Victorian Belfast, the latest addition to the Reappraisals in Irish History series, is a vivid reconstruction of Belfast’s middle classes c.1830 to c.1890, exploring society, culture and lifestyle.
 We spoke to author Alice Johnson to learn more.
 Could you tell us a bit about Middle-Class Life in Victorian Belfast and what drew you to focus … Continue reading